Jason2Brownlee/PhDResearch/README.md

 # Archive of Jason Brownlee's Ph.D.
 Research

 This repository attempts to archive all of the work completed by Jason Brownlee during his PhD degree between 2005-2008, with a focus on papers, technical reports, software, and dissertations.
 It also collects work on a minor Master's thesis completed in 2004.

+The hope is that some of this material will help those that follow in some small way.

 ## 2004

-Research work for a minor thesis on niching genetic algorithms for function optimization.
+Research work for a minor thesis on niching genetic algorithms for continuous function optimization.
 Completed as part of a Masters degree program.

 * Jason Brownlee.
 [Parallel Niching Genetic Algorithms: A Crowding Perspective](2004/thesis-2004.pdf) [Masters Minor Thesis].
 Melbourne, Australia: Centre for Intelligent Systems and Complex Processes (CISCP), Faculty of Information and Communication Technologies (ICT), Swinburne University of Technology; 2004 Nov.
 	* [Thesis Presentation Slides](2004/thesis-2004-slides.pdf)